rsevil/ajaxify/readme.md

 });
 ```

 Now clicking links in the sidebar will AJAX load the content area, but clicking links in the content area will trigger a normal, non-AJAX page load.
+You can have as many calls to ajaxify as you'd like.

 ## To Do